-- Preparation of a capital strategy to include capital expenditure, capital financing, non-financial investments and treasury management, with a longterm timeframe. - Ensuring that the capital strategy is prudent, sustainable, affordable and prudent in the long term and provides value for money - Ensure that the authority has appropriate legal powers to undertake expenditure on non-financial assets and their financing. - Ensuring the proportionality of all investments so that the authority does not undertake a level of investing which exposes the authority to an excessive level of risk compared to its financial resources. - Ensuring that an adequate governance process is in place for the approval, monitoring and ongoing risk management of all non-financial investments and long term liabilities. - Provision to members of a schedule of all non-treasury investments including material investments in subsidiaries, joint ventures, loans and financial quarantees. - Ensuring that members are adequately informed and understand the risk exposures taken on by an authority. - Ensuring that the authority has adequate expertise, either in house or externally provided, to carry out the above. - Creation of Treasury Management Practices which specifically deal with how non treasury investments will be carried out and managed clear that all investment activities must adopt the principles of security, liquidity and yield and therefore ethical issues must play a subordinate role to those priorities.
+- Preparation of a capital strategy to include capital expenditure, capital financing, non-financial investments and treasury management, with a longterm timeframe. - Ensuring that the capital strategy is prudent, sustainable, affordable and prudent in the long term and provides value for money. - Ensuring that calculations of the Minimum Revenue Provision are prudent and accurately reflect asset life.
+Ensure that the authority has appropriate legal powers to undertake expenditure on non-financial assets and their financing. - Ensuring the proportionality of all investments so that the authority does not undertake a level of investing which exposes the authority to an excessive level of risk compared to its financial resources. - Ensuring that an adequate governance process is in place for the approval, monitoring and ongoing risk management of all non-financial investments and long term liabilities. - Provision to members of a schedule of all non-treasury investments including material investments in subsidiaries, joint ventures, loans and financial quarantees. - Ensuring that members are adequately informed and understand the risk exposures taken on by an authority. - Ensuring that the authority has adequate expertise, either in house or externally provided, to carry out the above. - Creation of Treasury Management Practices which specifically deal with how non treasury investments will be carried out and managed clear that all investment activities must adopt the principles of security, liquidity and yield and therefore ethical issues must play a subordinate role to those priorities.